 Diana serves as the Director of School Services at WA Charters.
 Prior to joining WA Charters, Diana was the Assistant Director of the True Measure Collaborative, a special education collaborative, which offers compliance support and training in inclusive practices to member charter schools in Washington State.
 Diana earned her Master of Education Policy from the University of Washington.
 She began her career as a special education teacher and is committed to supporting equitable, high quality education.
 Contact Diana at firstname.lastname@example.org.

-As the Director of Communications, Maggie leads strategic communications and marketing for WA Charters.
-Maggie’s deep belief that all families should have access to high-quality public schools in their community ignites her passion for increasing awareness about Washington’s high-quality charter public schools.
-Prior to joining WA Charters in 2014, Maggie served as an account executive for a local, women-owned marketing firm, magazine coordinator for New York Home magazine, and freelance editor and writer for various magazine and children’s books publishers.
+As Deputy Chief Communications Officer, Maggie provides strategic oversight for all communications functions at WA Charters.
+Maggie’s passion for increasing awareness of and support for Washington’s high-quality charter public schools is fueled by her commitment to educational and racial justice.
+Prior to joining WA Charters in 2014, Maggie worked for a local, women-owned marketing firm, and as a magazine coordinator, freelance editor, and writer for various magazines and children’s book publishers.
 Maggie earned her B.A. from Bowdoin College and her Master of Education in Language, Literacy, and Culture from the University of Washington.
-These days, Maggie spends much of her free time exploring Seattle’s playgrounds and reading books on repeat with her toddler son.
+Maggie lives in Seattle with her husband and two young sons.
 Contact Maggie at email@example.com.

 Sarah serves as the Director of the True Measure Collaborative, a program that promotes inclusive practices in charter public schools through training and compliance support.
 Prior to joining the WA Charters team, Sarah served as the Special Education Director at a charter school in Los Angeles.
 She began her career in public education in northern Virginia, where she taught K-2 Special Education and earned her M.Ed from George Mason University.
 Sarah has also worked as an academic coach for college students and a director of afterschool education programs in San Francisco.
 Sarah enjoys running, hiking, and exploring the Puget Sound region with her husband and three children.
 Contact Sarah at firstname.lastname@example.org.